mindrones/d3-benchmarks/README.md

 # d3 benchmarks

-Quick repo to support the discussion in [this d3-path issue](https://github.com/d3/d3-path/issues/10).
+Some tests to support the discussion in [this d3-path issue](https://github.com/d3/d3-path/issues/10).

 ## Installation